kyauy/UPDive/README.md

     -   [Dataframe processing](#dataframe-processing-2)
     -   [Data visualization](#data-visualization-2)

-**UniParental Disomy Identification Validated for Exome sequencing with 27923 samples.**
+**UniParental Disomy Identification methods Validated for Exome sequencing with 27923 samples.**

 This is the code repository of the UPDive study to validate a UPD detection method adapted for Exome Sequencing.